10 Days in Japan: Itinerary, What to Do & Where to Go

 Dotonbori in Osaka at Night

 Minami isn’t only about burning the midnight oil.
-It’s also one of Osaka’s best food and shopping districts.
+It’s also one of Osaka’s main food and shopping districts.
 Dotonbori, an area in Minami named after the canal running through it, is the most exciting place to walk at night in Osaka.
 Experiencing Dotonbori is best done through the senses, none more prominently than taste.
 Grab a bite of okonomiyaki or takoyaki at any hour to let your tastebuds decide who reigns in the Osaka vs. Tokyo food battle.

 Fashionistas will likewise find a reason to linger around Minami.
 Loosen your purse strings (or dust off your wallet) in Shinsaibashi, Osaka’s trendiest shopping area; Amerikamura, an edgier alternative district; or Den Den Town, the city’s high-tech heaven.